AttoMap-310

 Patented Multi-Target Ultrahigh Brightness X-ray Source

-Sigray’s x-ray source, when combined with the x-ray optics, has over 50X the brightness over the illumination beam (source + optics) systems employed by other leading microXRF systems.
-The source accomplishes this through a patented design in which multiple target materials are in optimal thermal contact with diamond, which has excellent thermal conductivity properties.
-The rapid cooling of diamond enables higher power loading on the x-ray source to produce an intense beams of x-rays.
-This thermal benefit enables more materials to be used as x-ray source target materials, each of which produce strong characteristic x-rays of a specific energy.
-Up to 5 target materials can be customized for the AttoMap-310 source, allowing software selection of the optimal spectra for your sample.
-The power of energy tunability can be clearly seen in the example shown previously.
+Sigray’s x-ray source, when combined with x-ray optics, delivers over 50X the brightness of the illumination beam (source + optics) systems used in other leading microXRF systems.
+The source achieves this through a patented design in which multiple target materials are in optimal thermal contact with diamond, which has excellent thermal conductivity.
+The rapid cooling of diamond enables higher power loading on the x-ray source, producing intense beams of x-rays.
+This thermal advantage allows for a wider range of x-ray source target materials, each generating strong characteristic x-rays of a specific energies.
+Up to five target materials can be customized for the AttoMap-310 source, enabling software-based selection of the optimal spectra for a given sample.
+The power of energy tunability is clearly demonstrated in the previously shown example.

 Select up to 5 elements for your AttoMap-310 x-ray source.
 Examples are given above but additional targets (e.g., Ti, Ag, etc.) may be provided upon request.